QuantumICT/mainpage-old/index.md

 # Home
-We are a team to do science at HPC.
-In order to accelerate discovery sicence challenges, HPC is used to combine the modeling and simulation.
+We are a team to accelerate science discovery at HPC.

 We are focuing on:
 (1) High-performance computation